mulle-objc/De-Re-mulle-objc/pages/mydoc/mydoc_arc.md

 folder: mydoc
 ---

+ARC as a technology is not available in **mulle-objc** and never will be.

-Ideally code should remain functional in ARC but work flawlessly in MulleObjC.
+Ideally though, code should remain functional in ARC but work flawlessly in MulleObjC.